-The B’More Intersession Program is a one-week academic and co-curricular experience designed to introduce first -year Johns Hopkins University students to Baltimore City’s civic and cultural landscapes while showing them the ways in which community engagement can enhance their JHU education.
+The B’More Intersession Program is a one-week academic and co-curricular experience designed to introduce Johns Hopkins University students to Baltimore City’s civic and cultural landscapes while showing them the ways in which community engagement can enhance their JHU education.

 The courses run during the last week of the January Intersession period.
-During this weeklong experience, first- year students:

-- can elect to register for a free of cost, one credit course, taught by either a JHU faculty or staff member, and/or a community partner in Baltimore City.
+During this weeklong experience, students can elect to register for a free of cost, one credit course, taught by either a JHU faculty or staff member, and/or a community partner in Baltimore City.
 Students are graded on a pass/fail basis.

-Theme: What is democracy?
+Theme: What is repair?

 - Recognize actions they can take to be active citizens and critical thinkers in the JHU and Baltimore communities.